dosipod/SrWiki/Non-Reactive-Animations.md

-**Note 1:** Due to its limited capability, we have disabled 2D animations on the ESP8266 platform, although those settings still show up in the LED settings UI.
+**Note 1:** Due to its limited capability, we have disabled 2D animations on the ESP8266 platform.
-**Note 2:** If you are using 2D, please ensure your 2D settings are correct.
-We aren't checking them.
+**Note 2:** The 2D routines require a minimum of 4 pixels in both directions.
+If you see blinking red, your 2D settings don't match the requirements.
-**Note 3:** Some 2D routines require a minimum of 4 pixels in both directions.
-You may get a red blinking pattern if too small.
+**Note 3:** As we continue to develop SR WLED, some animations may appear or disappear.
+It's still a work very much in progress.
+Some may only appear in the dev branch for now.

 | Effect | Description | Sliders